Consumer medicine information

 If you are about to start any new medicine, remind your doctor and pharmacist that you are using ACTIKERALL.

-Do not use ACTIKERALL to treat any other complaints unless your doctor tells you to.
+• Do not use ACTIKERALL to treat any other conditions unless your doctor tells you to.

-Do not let ACTIKERALL come into contact with the eyes, the inside of the mouth or nose or the genitals (mucous membranes).
+• Do not let ACTIKERALL come into contact with the eyes, the inside of the mouth or nose or mucous membranes.

 While treatment is in progress, it is important to consider the following: